uob-ds/cfd2021/_sources/intro/the_software.md

 ## The Jupyter Notebook

-We will soon here more about the Jupyter Noteboo.
+We will soon here more about the Jupyter Notebook.
 It is a particularly easy interface to run Python code, and display the results.

-The Notebook has two parts.
+A jupyter notebook interface has two parts.
 The first is the web application, that you interact with.
 This is the web *client*.
 The web client then sends commands to another process on your computer, called the *kernel*.
 The kernel runs Python.
 The client sends Python commands to the kernel, and the kernel runs